 Tip #4: Go without hot water and AC.

 Just like in many other developing countries, hot water is a hot commodity in Costa Rica (pun intended).
 And AC is even hotter.
 You’ll always be charged extra for these “luxuries”.
 So if you want to save, go without.
 After all, who needs to shower in hot water on a hot day anyway?
 And if it’s not a hot day, well then you wont be needing that AC either.
+Plus, skipping out on the CO2 emissions an AC emits will help preserve the beautiful green landscape that surrounds you in Costa Rica!

 The easiest way to get around Costa Rica is by car.
 Renting a car for the duration of your stay in Costa Rica will give you the flexibility to explore the country with ease.
 Most roads in Costa Rica are paved and are fairly easy to drive on.
 However, Costa Rica is still a developing country so you will come across unpaved roads, lack of signs, as well as people, cows, horses, lizards, etc in the middle of the road.